astroprofsmith/intromodern.github.io/_sources/c2postulates.md

 inertial mass will move at that speed (the particles called neutrinos also have almost no mass, and they move that fast, too).
 So it is not possible for anything to move from one place to another faster than
 $c$.
+We really should call it "the maximum speed of the universe, at which light in a vacuum happens to move", but that's a mouthful, so we just call it "the speed of light", or $c$.
+Please do remember, though, that the motion of light is a consequence of the speed limit and not its cause.

-For precisely that reason, you can't "just know" what's happening at some other location than your own.
-It takes time for anything, anything that might convey information or have an effect, to move.
-Even when you look across the room, you are seeing the room as it was a few nanoseconds ago.
+Because of the absolute speed limit, you can't "just know" what's happening at some other location than your own.
+It takes time for anything, anything that might convey information or have an effect, to move from another location to yours.
+Even when you look across the room, you are seeing the opposite wall as it was a few nanoseconds ago.
 The Moon you see in the sky is the Moon as it was about a second ago.
 The Sun that shines on us is the Sun from eight minutes ago.
 We often describe physical situations as if we have an instantaneous overview of everything everywhere all at once.
 This is impossible.
 Even to measure the ends of an object with a ruler demands either moving one's self to the other side of the object, or sending a light beam to the other side and back.

-Many misunderstandings and confusions in special relativity arise from people assuming they just know what is going on at another location, without allowing for the time it would take to get from one location to another.  {numref}`fande` displays in a humorous way the very real principle that you always make observations where you are, and that your location is always at rest in your own reference frame.
+Many misunderstandings and confusions in special relativity arise from people assuming they just know what is going on at another location, without allowing for the time it would take to get from one location to another.
+We can shortcut this limitation by supposing the events in question were surrounded by a clock/ruler lattice that enables us to reconstruct all the clock and ruler readings after the fact, and retroactively describe what happened.
+However, in real time, you can only know about information at your location.  {numref}`fande` displays in a humorous way the very real principle that you always make observations where you are, and that your location is always at rest in your own reference frame.